 You’ll hear different terms such as e-bike, electric bike, or pedal assist bike.
-This is a bike with a small electric motor to help you go further and faster.
-The motor kicks in when you pedal, making biking easier and helping you go further.
+They all refer to a bike with a small electric motor to help you go further and faster.
+The motor kicks in when you pedal, making biking easier and helping you go faster or further or both.

 Just like bikes, there are many different types of pedal assist e-bikes for all riding styles.
 Commuter e-bikes and Cargo e-bikes are very popular as alternative forms of transportation.
 Recreational e-bikes can help make cycling easier and more fun.
 And there are E-Mountain bikes that can help you get up the hills faster and ride the trails longer.

 Despite the different styles, all pedal assist e-bikes are generally similar

 - Controls: Located on the handlebars, the controls allow you to easily adjust how much assist the motor gives you while you are riding.
 Most e-bikes have different modes like eco, low and high.
 The higher the mode, the more assist the rider gets from the motor – and the shorter the battery will last.

 - Motor: All e-bikes have a motor – either in the rear wheel hub (center of wheel) or in the bottom bracket (where the pedals go into the bike).

 - Battery: Usually it is located either on the bike frame or on a rear rack.
 The battery is removable and has a port for charging.